Courthouse steps with scales of justice

 Step 7: Trial (If Necessary)

-If you and your spouse cannot agree, your case goes to trial at the High Desert District courthouse.
+If you and your spouse cannot agree, your case goes to trial at the Barstow Family Court.
 At trial, both sides present evidence and testimony, and the judge issues orders on all contested issues.
 Trials in family law are decided by a judge alone — there is no jury in divorce cases in California.

-Family law trials at the Victorville courthouse typically involve testimony from both parties, documents related to income and assets, and potentially expert witnesses such as forensic accountants or business valuators.
+Family law trials at the Barstow Family Court typically involve testimony from both parties, documents related to income and assets, and potentially expert witnesses such as forensic accountants or business valuators.
 We prepare our clients thoroughly for trial, presenting the strongest possible case on their behalf.

 The Six-Month Waiting Period